LSSI-ETH/plmfit/README.md

 ## Usage

-PLMFit facilitates easy application of protein language models (PLMs) for embedding extraction, fine-tuning, and other machine learning tasks through a user-friendly command-line interface.
+PLMFit facilitates easy application of Protein Language Models (PLMs) for embedding extraction, fine-tuning, and other machine learning tasks through a user-friendly command-line interface.
 Below are detailed instructions for using PLMFit to perform various tasks:

 ### Extracting Embeddings